oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

         that links the software images
         to your Oracle Single Sign-On login credentials.
         This database is automatically checked when
-        you use Docker pull to obtain images from OCR.
+        you use `docker pull` to obtain images from OCR.

    **Note**: This step is only needed once for each image name (not the tag level).
    For example, if you accept the terms for the "weblogic_cpu"